 The Mega Millions Scam

 Recently, Mega Millions identified that there has been a new bout of scamming using the Mega Millions name to entice unsuspecting victims into parting with their private information and banking details.
 The scam begins by claiming that the victim has won a large sum of money in the Mega Millions, with the person in the email or phone call claiming to be a program co-ordinator for the Mega Millions.
+It is important to note that it is not possible to win a prize for a lottery that you have not entered and Mega Millions representatives will never contact you regarding a win or fees before you receive your winnings.

 Lottery Scams in General